GLOBAL MARKETS-U.S. oil above $50 a barrel, sterling jumps; stocks mixed

 NEW YORK, Sept 14 (Reuters) - Rising demand pushed U.S. crude above $50 a barrel on Thursday, while sterling jumped after the Bank of England said it was likely to raise interest rates for the first time in a decade in coming months.

-Energy shares climbed on Wall Street and in Europe, but stocks were mixed worldwide.
-A gauge of global equity indexes fell slightly, as did the benchmark S&P 500 in the United States, while the Dow and major European indexes rose.
+Energy shares climbed on Wall Street and in Europe but stocks were mixed worldwide; a gauge of global equity indexes was slightly lower, including the benchmark S&P 500 in the United States, while the Dow and major European indexes rose.

-West Texas Intermediate, the U.S. crude benchmark, rose more than 2 percent before paring gains after a forecast by the International Energy Agency on Wednesday and dollar weakness that prompted bullish sentiment in the oil market.

-“Anticipation is growing that this could quicken the pace of oil market rebalancing,” said Abhishek Kumar, senior energy analyst at Interfax Energy’s Global Gas Analytics in London.

-Brent has climbed more than $10 a barrel over the past three months and is close to where it was at the beginning of the year, roughly trading between $55 and $57 a barrel.
+Brent has now climbed more than $10 a barrel over the past three months and is close to where it was at the beginning of the year, trading between about $55 and $57 a barrel.

+“Stronger demand and supply restrictions from OPEC and Russia are the main reasons for the oil price upsurge,” said Forex.com analyst Fawad Razaqzada.

-BP Chief Executive Bob Dudley told Reuters in an interview that oil prices were likely to stay between $50 and $60 a barrel as major producers kept output restricted.
+BP Chief Executive Bob Dudley told Reuters in an interview on Thursday that oil prices were likely to stay between $50 and $60 as major producers kept output restricted.

 Meanwhile, the new guidance from the Bank of England pushed sterling to a one-year high against the U.S. dollar as investors priced in a more than 50 percent chance of a rate hike before the year’s end.

-The central bank said its tolerance for above-target inflation has declined even if Britain’s departure from the European Union remained a risk.
+The central bank said its tolerance for above-target inflation was lessening even if Britain’s departure from the European Union remained a risk.
 Data this week showed British prices rising faster and unemployment falling to a four-decade low.

 Britain’s blue-chip FTSE 100 share index fell sharply after the BoE warning, which followed a monetary policy meeting, and closed down 1.14 percent to lows last seen in May.

-Also giving the Dow a boost was Boeing Co, which rose 1.4 percent after Deutsche Bank raised its share price target.
+Also giving the Dow a boost was Boeing, which rose 1.3 percent after Deutsche Bank raised its price target.

-In Europe, Italy’s ENI SpA rose 0.59 percent and France’s Total SA gained 0.49 percent, helping lift the EURO STOXX 50 index of leading EU shares.
+In Europe, Italy’s ENI rose 1.03 percent and France’s Total gained 0.46 percent, helping lift the EURO STOXX 50 index of leading EU shares.

-MSCI’s gauge of stocks across the globe shed 0.05 percent while the pan-European FTSEurofirst 300 index closed up 0.13 percent.
+MSCI’s gauge of stocks across the globe shed 0.08 percent while the pan-European FTSEurofirst 300 index rose 0.17 percent.

 U.S. Treasury yields briefly extended their rise with the 10-year yield touching a three-week peak following data that showed a faster-than-forecast 0.4 percent increase in domestic consumer prices in August.